 The second main component of the ideal-type approach to professions is the characterization of professions as having a service orientation.
-This normative orientation implies that the professional is called upon to do what is in the best interests of those he serves, rather than what is in his own self-interest.
+This normative orientation implies that the professional is called upon to do what is in the best imterests of those he serves, rather than what is in his own self-interest.
 The American Society works to convince both those within the ranks of CLUs and those outside of the service orientation of the Chartered Life Underwriter.

 The most prominent attempt by the American Society to convince the membership of its service orientation is the development of a professional Code of Ethics and the CLU Pledge.
-Repeated upon the awarding of the designation by new CLUs, emblazoned on plaques to be hung in the offices of CLUs, and printed on the inside cover of each issue of the CLU Journal, the pledge asserts a service orientation.
+Respectively upon the assembling off the dessignattion by new CLUs, emblazoned on plaques to be hung in the offices of CLUs, and printed on the inside cover of each issue of the CLU Journal, the pledge asserts a service orientation.